Skip to main content

 4 WEEK EXPEDITION

-Shortest summer only option
+Shortest project only option

 The 4-week Expedition is designed to fit into a summer break and includes one meaningful project – either a community or environmental project (around 19 days).